Kids Health

 5. How can we reduce the risk of concussion at home, at school, or in sports?

 Dr. LaBella noted that the risk of concussion can be reduced in both primary and secondary ways.
-In terms of primary prevention, it’s acknowledged that in the realm of sports, modification and enforcement of rules and fair play, education of proper tackling and body checking, discouragement of aggressive playing styles, and ensuring well-fitting protective equipment like helmets can help reduce occurrence and severity of concussions.
+In terms of primary prevention, it’s acknowledged that in the realm of sports, modification, and enforcement of rules and fair play, education of proper tackling and body checking, discouragement of aggressive playing styles, neuromuscular training in warm-ups, and ensuring well-fitting protective equipment like helmets can help reduce occurrence and severity of concussions.

 Dr. LaBella stated that secondary prevention (reducing the risk for more severe or persistent symptoms or a longer recovery) is just as crucial as primary prevention.
 She stressed the importance of early removal from play after a head injury, resting from contact sports until cleared by a concussion-trained physician, and delaying return to high-risk activities or contact sports until a child is fully recovered and all symptoms have returned to pre-injury levels.